siran/writing/posts/Light Speed as an Emergent Property of Electromagnetic Superposition.md

 $$

 The secondary field associated with $\mathbf{P}$ is phase-delayed relative to the primary field.

-The total field inside the region is the superposition of:
-- the incident electromagnetic wave,
+The total field is the superposition of the incident electromagnetic wave and the delayed secondary electromagnetic wave, producing a shifted phase evolution.
-- the secondary electromagnetic wave generated by $\mathbf{P}$.

-This phase-delayed superposition produces a shifted phase evolution of the total wave.

-5. Emergence of an effective refractive index
+### 5. Emergence of an effective refractive index

-With $\mathbf{D}=\epsilon(\omega)\mathbf{E}$, where
+With

 $$
+\mathbf{D}=\epsilon(\omega)\mathbf{E},\qquad
 \epsilon(\omega)=\epsilon_0\left[1+\chi(\omega)\right],
 $$